ezeisraeljohn/task_creation/README.md

 ## Getting Started

-To get started with the TIM EVENTS API, follow the instructions below to set up the project locally.
+To get started with the Task Creation App, follow the instructions below to set up the project locally.

 ## Installation